ibm-mas/mas-performance/docs/pd/pingtest.md

       customizationArchiveUrl: https://ibm.box.com/shared/static/oj9z062b7x8hcywndnv6n57gya7e1ypz.zip
 ```

-- Wait for the MAS Manage worspace operator to update the server bundle pods with the Ping servlet class and restart the server bundle pods
+- Wait for the MAS Manage workspace operator to update the server bundle pods with the Ping servlet class and restart the server bundle pods

 ### Using the Ping servlet utility to test request timeouts outside the OCP cluster